Skip to main content

 2. Question: What if my organization wants to catalog metadata from cloud and on-premise data sources?

 Answer: Cloud Collectors are designed for data sources that are cloud accessible via the open internet.
-They can run in parallel with the data.world Collector, which features sources not available in Cloud Collectors, including many on-premise sources.
+They can run in parallel with the on-premise collector, which features sources not available in Cloud Collectors, including many on-premise sources.
 View collector availability documentation.

 3. Question: I was using Connection Manager for metadata collection.
 Can I continue to use it?